Wolf Hall at the Aldywch Theatre

 Photo: Keith Pattison

-Wolf Hall is at Aldwych Theatre until 6th September 2014, for further information or to book visit here.
+Wolf Hall is at Aldwych Theatre until 6th September 2014.
+For further information or to book visit the company’s website here.

 Read our review of sequel Bring Up the Bodies here.